Kaliguth/kali-shell-project/README.md

 A variable `file` is created to open the file in append mode.</br>

-Finally, the function attempts to append the text into the file and closes it.
+Finally, the function attempts to append the text into the file and closes it.</br>

+This function is used when the input starts with `echo >>`.

 </br>